mariodim/perfchain/README.md

 A service chain (often known as a Service Function Chain - SFC) is a structure made up of virtualized nodes that must be traversed in a specific order to provide a given service.

-This Python code allows you to evaluate the performance of an SFC-like structure composed of 5G core network nodes based on the Open5GS framework.
+This Python code allows you to evaluate the performance of an SFC-like structure composed of 5G core network nodes based on the Open5GS framework[1].
 The involved nodes include:

 The Access and Mobility Management Function (AMF), responsible for managing access and mobility.
 The Session Management Function (SMF), responsible for handling session establishment.